You want to know what’s even more elusive than Sasquatch or the Loch Ness Monster?

 Yuck, yuck, yuck.

-If you insist on using tampons (which I often do), go with the ones that have paper wrappers and cardboard applicators (or even applicator-free tampons) to spare our planet.
+If you insist on using tampons (which I often do), go with more eco-conscious brands like The Organic Project, or options that have paper wrappers and cardboard applicators (or even applicator-free tampons) to spare our planet.

 8. Rescue Lone Bananas At The Grocery Store